yig/GMU-CS425/README.md

 * 2024-09-07: Mentioned "Game Programming Patterns" game loop article.
 * 2024-09-10: Link to webgpu_raii tag that matches what WebGPU-Distribution serves.
 * 2024-09-10: Link to callback examples.
+* 2024-09-10: Forked WebGPU-Distribution so we don't get surprise breaking changes.